emspaz/Portfolio/README.md

 # Portfolio
 This is about my projects and design.
-At this thime I have not yet created, but I will.
+At this time I have not yet created, but I will.